 - In the vSphere Client, navigate to View > Inventory.

-- Select the host at the root of the inventory tree and then navigate to it’s ‘summary’ tab.
+- Select the host at the root of the inventory tree and then navigate to it’s Summary tab.

-- In the resources pane of the summary tab, find its datastore and right-click > Browse Datastore.
+- In the Resources pane of the Summary tab, find its datastore and right-click > Browse Datastore.

-- In the datastore view, select the directory corresponding to the guest.
+- In the Datastore view, select the directory corresponding to the guest.

-- Search for the line
+- In the configuration file, search for the line

 monitor_control.pseudo_perfctr = "true".
 If it is not present, append it to the file and save your changes.